Mexican Wedding Cookies Recipe (Plus Baking Tips and a Brief History)

 Unlike most traditional cookie recipes, however, Chef Salazar notes that this one relies on the fat from the butter to bring together the ingredients.

-To make the perfect cookie, she says that “the secret is not to overbake the dough.”
-She explains that you “don’t want much color on the top or bottom of the cookies; they should be just a little bit golden.”
+To make the perfect cookie, she says that the secret is to avoid overbaking the dough.
+You “don’t want much color on the top or bottom of the cookies; they should be just a little bit golden," she says.
 This tip helps to keep the cookie from becoming too dry, brittle and crunchy.

 Chef Salazar says that the goal is for the cookie to have an almost “melt-in-your-mouth type of consistency” as you take a bite.
 This drier, dense, shortbread-like cookie can last about one week in an airtight container in a dry, cool place in your kitchen.